Mardi Gras Parade

 Participate in the Parade

 Anyone interested in participating in the parade can do so by completing the application.
 To print and fill out an application, click here.
+You will also need to fill out the parade safety checklist for Gulf Shores Fire Rescue.
+Click here to fill out the parade safety checklist.

 City of Gulf Shores Special Events